10 Hidden Truths: Is Krav Maga Ineffective?

-The traditional martial arts and self-defense community say things like “oh well, you know we can’t go and we can’t fight in the ring with our stuff. our stuff is too deadly.
+The traditional martial arts and self-defense community say things like “Oh well, you know we can’t go and we can’t fight in the ring with our stuff.
+Our stuff is too deadly.
 We can’t kick to the groin or poke in the eyes”.
 In reality, there have been plenty of traditional martial artists who have modified and adapted their fighting styles for the ring and then learned combat sports to supplement their style, becoming extremely successful in the mixed martial arts community, the UFC, and all other competitions.

 George St. Pierre, Leota Machida, the names are endless.
 Also, I’d argue the people that are the best at fighting and defending themselves, are the people that are constantly training to do it against another human being in the ring.

-And then on this site, you have the combat sports community going “oh well, what you’re doing isn’t realistic”.
-But at the same time, I’ve had wrestlers come in, and judo guys come in, and jujitsu guys come in who have only done sport jujitsu and then we pull out the training knives. we go “okay we’re going to have somebody try and stab you with a training knife”.
+And then on this site, you have the combat sports community going “Oh well, what you’re doing isn’t realistic”.
+But at the same time, I’ve had wrestlers come in, and judo guys come in, and jujitsu guys come in who have only done sport jujitsu and then we pull out the training knives. we go “Okay we’re going to have somebody try and stab you with a training knife”.
 And I’ve had the wrestler guy shoot at somebody or I have the Jiu-Jitsu guy try and pull guard only for them to get stabbed many many many many times.

-And for me to sit back and look at them and go “well, right now you’d be a dead dude”.
+And for me to sit back and look at them and go “Well, right now you’d be a dead dude”.

 Train in that for a decently long amount of time. get good at the fundamentals.
 Get good at sparring. be able to take hits and get used to being punched in the face and everything.
 And then once you have that stuff down, go over and try some Krav Maga.
 Learn some of the stuff that the combat sports community is not going to teach you.

 After all, guys, the early UFC pretty much cemented the fact that mixed martial arts and combat sports were the things that were effective for actual legitimate fighting.
 The only two rules that were present in the early UFC were no biting and no eye-gouging.
-Hair pulling was allowed and groin strikes were allowed, and even though groin strikes and hair-pulling were utilized to help and secure the victory, I never saw any fight that ended because of a groin kick or ended because of a hair pull or anything like that.
+Hair pulling was allowed and groin strikes were allowed, and even though groin strikes and hair-pulling were utilized to help secure the victory, I never saw any fight that ended because of a groin kick or ended because of a hair pull or anything like that.

-A lot of the time what you ended up seeing was guys like Ken Shamrock and Royce Gracie utilizing wrestling and jiu-jitsu and things like that to take their opponent to the ground, and physically just dominate them because they’re training was better and their martial art was realistic.
+A lot of the time what you ended up seeing was guys like Ken Shamrock and Royce Gracie utilizing wrestling and jiu-jitsu and things like that to take their opponent to the ground, and physically just dominate them because their training was better and their martial art was realistic.